 Why AOV is important for your Etsy traffic stats

-A good AOV is one of the first metrics that potential investors look at when they want to buy a business.
-And while you might not be wanting to sell your Etsy shop any time soon (we’re pretty sure that’s against Etsy’s policies anyways), AOV is a metric that’s important to consider when it comes to your Etsy traffic stats.
+A good AOV is one of the first metrics potential investors look at when they want to buy a business.
+And while you might not want to sell your Etsy shop any time soon (we’re pretty sure that’s against Etsy’s policies anyways), AOV is a metric that’s important to consider when it comes to your Etsy traffic stats.

 Knowing your revenue